cmaloney/dcos-docs/_pages/administration/service-discovery/service-discovery-and-load-balancing-with-marathon-lb/service-discovery-and-load-balancing.md

     <img src="https://mesosphere.com/wp-content/uploads/2015/12/lb2.jpg" alt="lb2" width="628" height="440" class="aligncenter size-full wp-image-3821" />

 2. Set up your internal load balancer.
-To do this, we must first specify some configuration options for the marathon-lb multiverse package.
+To do this, we must first specify some configuration options for the marathon-lb package.
 Create a file called `options.json` with the following contents:

         { "marathon-lb":{ "name":"marathon-lb-internal", "haproxy-group":"internal", "bind-http-https":false, "role":"" } }